 While many mortgage lenders offer policies, the mortgage protection insurance offered by PolicyAdvisor.com is worth considering.
 It offers a unique hybrid: the policy is essentially a term life insurance policy, but with a term that matches your mortgage amortization period, and coverage equal to the full amount of your mortgage.

 There are two types of insurance that you should consider adding to your coverage.
 The first is critical illness insurance, which pays a lump-sum benefit if you are living with a serious illness or disease, such as cancer.
 There’s also disability insurance, which provides coverage against lost income due to an illness or accident.
 If you can’t work, long-term disability insurance will replace a percentage of your monthly income, up to a cap.
 Most employers offer some disability coverage, but no critical illness coverage.

-For disability insurance, PolicyAdvisor.com can help you find a disability insurance plan that suits your circumstances.
+For critical illness or disability insurance, PolicyAdvisor.com can help you find an insurance plan that suits your circumstances.
 They offer both short-term (6-26 weeks) and long-term policies (2 years, 5 years, or up to age 65).

 Make a Will

 Everyone needs a legal will, otherwise, you risk the government making decisions about your estate after you die.It’s a legal document that names your beneficiaries and what you want them to have.
 Making a legal will doesn’t have to be expensive or involve going to a lawyer’s office.
 If your needs are uncomplicated, create an online will using a service like Willful.
 Willful is an online legal will creation platform that lets you create a standard legal will at home in 20 minutes for as little as $99.